-No matter how old you are, it pays to become financial savvy.
+No matter how old you are, it pays to become financially savvy.
 Children are always curious when it comes to money.
 Through observation and practice, they can be taught about it as soon as they are familiar with counting pennies.
 You should educate and inspire them to become regular savers.
-This will greatly help them in future when they become financially independent and take smart financial decisions later on in life.
+This will greatly help them in the future when they become financially independent and make smart financial decisions later on in life.

 To motivate your kids to save money, you should approach considering their age factor.
 You should always keep in mind they are not grownups, so your mature suggestions would be like Greek and Latin for them.

 5 effective tips to persuade kids to save money